Dr. Martens: Subcultural significance

-Described by Lauren Cochrane of The Guardian as "fashion's subversive smash hit", Dr. Martens have garnered significant following and ownership within various subcultures since the brand was established in England in 1960, including skinhead, punk, goth, Gen x, LGBT, grunge, Britpop, nu-metal and early emo.
+Described by Lauren Cochrane of The Guardian as "fashion's subversive smash hit", Dr. Martens have garnered significant following and ownership within various subcultures since the brand was established in England in 1960, including skinhead, punk, goth, Gen X, LGBT, grunge, Britpop, nu-metal and early emo.
 Holts shoe shop in Camden Town was the first retailer of DMs in the UK, and on its impact beginning in the 1970s Madness lead singer Suggs writes: "Holts became a mecca for alternative types from around the world.
 It's still there, as the British Boot Company, serving each new generation of Airware devotees".

-Notable customers of the brand have included Pete Townshend of the Who, who according to the BBC "became the first high-profile person to wear them, as a symbol of his own working-class pride and rebellious attitude", Sex Pistols, the Clash, the Cure, Madness, Pope John Paul II, Miley Cyrus, Rihanna, Madonna, Spice Girls, Avril Lavigne, Gwen Stefani and the 14th Dalai Lama.
+According to the BBC, Pete Townshend of the Who "became the first high-profile person to wear [Dr. Martens], as a symbol of his own working-class pride and rebellious attitude".
+Other notable customers of the brand have included the Sex Pistols, the Clash, the Cure, Madness, Pope John Paul II, Miley Cyrus, Rihanna, Madonna, Spice Girls, Avril Lavigne, Gwen Stefani and the 14th Dalai Lama.
 Under John Paul II, the Swiss Guard were provided with Dr. Martens boots.
-In the 1975 British rock musical fantasy film Tommy, Elton John wore 4ft 6in (137cm) DMs.
-On 30 September 2020, British heavy metal pioneers Black Sabbath announced a Dr. Martens shoe collection to mark the 50th anniversaries of the band's Black Sabbath (1970) and Paranoid (1970) albums, with the boots depicting artwork from the band’s eponymous debut album.
+In the 1975 British rock musical fantasy film Tommy, Elton John wore 4 ft 6 in (137 cm) DMs.
+On 30 September 2020, British heavy-metal pioneers Black Sabbath announced a Dr. Martens shoe collection to mark the 50th anniversaries of the band's Black Sabbath (1970) and Paranoid (1970) albums, with the boots depicting artwork from the band's eponymous debut album.